SvenGroot/Ookii.CommandLine/docs/SourceGenerationDiagnostics.md

 The initial value of a property will not be included in the usage help, because it uses an expression type that is not supported by the source generator.
-Supported expression types are literals, enumeration values, constants, and null-forgiving expressions containing any of those expression types.
+Supported expression types are literals, enumeration values, constants, properties, and null-forgiving expressions containing any of those expression types.

 For example, `5`, `"value"`, `DayOfWeek.Tuesday`, `int.MaxValue` and `default!` are all supported expressions for property initializers.